 See Credit Details Below

-- Details of the changes to your Form 10-K required by the SEC’s Disclosure Modernization and Simplification Final Rule
+- The changes to Form 10-K required by the SEC’s Disclosure Modernization and Simplification Final Rule.

-- SEC staff focus areas for 2019 Form 10-Ks, including non-GAAP measures and MD&A
+- SEC staff focus areas, including non-GAAP measures and MD&A.

 - Getting cybersecurity disclosures, including business email compromise risks, right!

-- Dealing with the SEC’s new shareholder proposal process – navigating change
+- The SEC’s new shareholder proposal process – navigating change.

-Intended Audience: Attorneys and accountants who deal with SEC reporting and disclosure and related accounting issues, including in-house counsel, outside attorneys, CFOs, controllers and their staff, internal auditors, partners of public accounting firms and their staff
+Intended Audience: CPAs, accountants, auditors, legal professionals, and other allied financial professionals who deal with SEC reporting and disclosure, and related accounting issues, including in-house counsel, outside attorneys, chief financial officers (CFOs), controllers and their staff, internal auditors, and partners of public accounting firms and their staff.

 Advanced Preparation: None

 Credit Information: 1 CPE credit is available upon completion of this program’s 3 content-review questions and a minimum passing score of 70% on the 5-question final exam.